schlopp96/MyCaesarCipher/README.md

   - Each letter in the plaintext entry is replaced by a letter found at a certain number of positions down the alphabet.

-- This project was created as an exercise while I was taking the ["Cracking Codes with Python"](https://inventwithpython.com/cracking/) course - which I _highly_ recommend for both beginners and experienced python programmers interested in cryptography!
+- This project was created as an exercise while I was taking the ["Cracking Codes with Python"](https://inventwithpython.com/cracking/) course - which I _highly_ recommend for both beginners and experienced Python programmers interested in cryptography!

 ---